-Research: Graduate students enrolled in the Veterinary Scientists Program are expected to earn the PhD degree.
-To attain a PhD trainees are required to carry out original research.
-The average period of training is 4.2 years.
-Scholars typically will be expected to take their Admission to Candidacy ("A") Examination before the second anniversary of their enrollment.
+Research: Trainees enrolled in the Comparative Medicine Training Program are expected to earn the PhD degree.
+A PhD requires original research.
+The average length of time to degree for our trainees is 4.2 years.
+Scholars typically take their Admission to Candidacy ("A") Examination before the first anniversary of their enrollment.
 Successful completion of the A Exam is required for continued enrollment in the Scientist/Scholars Program.
 A final ("B") examination is scheduled at the conclusion of the student's period of graduate study.

 An advantage of writing a research proposal is that it will help focus your thinking about your research.
-This is because during the process of preparing a proposal will have to: 1) critically evaluate existing knowledge related to your thesis research; 2) develop hypotheses; and 3) design experiments to test your hypotheses in a logical and connected way.
+During the process of preparing a proposal will have to: 1) critically evaluate existing knowledge related to your thesis research; 2) develop hypotheses; and 3) design experiments to test your hypotheses in a logical and connected way.
 You will need guidance writing your first proposal and scholars are strongly advised to seek advice from their mentor.
 Trainees should consult with the Program Director about their proposal during the first 6 months of support, as it will take some time to formulate a successful proposal.
-A properly crafted proposal will serve as a model for future proposals in which trainees hone their scholarly attributes while assuming greater independence.

 Conditions of Appointment

 The scholarship funds for The Graduate Program for Veterinary Scientists are provided by the National Institutes of Health.
-Because of this, the research conducted by the trainee must address the mission and goals of the NIH (http://www.nih.gov/about/mission.htm).
-All of the participating faculty have NIH-funded research projects that will meet this requirement.
-Faculty who are not currently participating faculty may be considered as appropriate research mentors on a case-by-case basis.
-Continuing trainee appointment is dependent on satisfactory progress as adjudged by the Program Director and the scholar’s research mentor.
+The NIH requires that the research conducted by the trainee must address the NIH mission and goals (http://www.nih.gov/about/mission.htm).
+All of the approved faculty trainers have NIH-funded research projects that will meet this requirement.